danbev/learning-crypto/notes/firmware-sign-verifiy.md

 verification process.
 This is probably not going to work for many types of constrained IoT devices and is something we need to take into consideration.

-Using "stapled inclusion proofs" we verify that an object is present in the transparency log without having to contact the transparency log iself.
+Using [stapled inclusion proofs] we verify that an object is present in the transparency log without having to contact the transparency log iself.
 But the signer needs to collect the information from the log and present it along with the artifact and signature.

+[firmware-project](../firmware-project) contains the code for the examples mentioned in this document.

 ### Firmware Signing
 So we have to create a Sigstore/Cosign `bundle`, which contains all the